banushi-a/sfml-sandbox/README.md

 - (b) to switch to bricks
 - (s) to switch to sand
 - (w) to switch to water
+- (r) to remove everything from the screen

 ## Latest Update